 In order to receive a Brown undergraduate degree, students must enroll for a minimum of four semesters at Brown and pass a minimum of 15 courses at Brown. (*See below for specific policies related to Brown-RISD Dual Degree).
 Transfer credit does not apply toward these minimum numbers.
 Students must also complete a concentration program; they should contact the appropriate department about the number of courses taken outside of Brown that may be applied toward fulfillment of the concentration requirement.

 Only courses taken at a four-year accredited college or university are eligible for transfer credit.
 Courses in standard disciplines of the arts and sciences are eligible for transfer credit.
-Extension, On-line based, or correspondence courses are not transferable, nor are courses outside the realm of defined academic disciplines (nursing, radio electronics and/or broadcasting, or business administration, to name a few).
+Extension (in most cases)or correspondence courses are not transferable, nor are courses outside the realm of defined academic disciplines (nursing, radio electronics and/or broadcasting, or business administration, to name a few).
 In the case of incoming transfer students, courses will be evaluated by the Office of the Dean of the College for transfer credit.
 Students wishing to reassign their initial credit placement for Pre-Brown transfer credit and/or apply these to concentration requirements can do so using this form.
 In the case of students desiring credit for work done elsewhere after matriculating at Brown, each course must be approved by a Brown faculty member in the same discipline as the course and the transfer credit application must be approved by the Committee on Academic Standing.